There are several reasons why more and more healthcare providers and administration staff are working from home these days.

 Even when working remotely, all connections should be encrypted and use industry standard protocols, such as SSL/TLS, when sending or receiving PHI.
 This includes email messages, file transfers, and any other data transmissions.
 Using a secure connection is one of the first steps needed to help prevent data breaches and ensure that patient information remains confidential.

-HIPAA-Compliant Physician Answering Services – Remote Work Support
+Physician Answering Services that Comply with HIPAA – Remote Work Support

 Contact our experts today to learn more about our customized call management solutions and innovative integration capabilities.